• Skip to primary navigation

 12:43

-challenge you to see if you can use the qualities that you feel make you a man to go deeper into yourself.
-Your strength, your bravery, toughness: Can we redefine what those mean and use to explore our hearts?
-Are you brave enough to vulnerable?
-To reach out to another man when you need help?
-To dive headfirst into shame?
-Are you strong enough to be sensitive, to cry you are hurting or you’re happy, even if it makes you look weak? you confident enough to listen to the women in life?
-To hear their ideas and their solutions?
-To hold their anguish and actually believe them, even what they’re saying is against you?
-And will you be man enough to stand up other men when you hear “locker room talk,” when hear stories of sexual harassment?
-When you hear your boys talking about grabbing ass or getting drunk, will you actually stand up and do something so that day we don’t have to live in a world a woman has to risk everything and come forward to say the words “me too?”
+I challenge you to see if you use the same qualities that you feel make you a man to go deeper yourself.
+Your strength, your bravery, your toughness: Can we what those mean and use them to explore our hearts?
+Are you brave enough to be vulnerable?
+To reach to another man when you need help?
+To dive headfirst into your shame?
+Are strong enough to be sensitive, to cry whether you hurting or you’re happy, even if it makes you look weak? you confident enough to listen to the women in your life? hear their ideas and their solutions?
+To hold their anguish and believe them, even if what they’re saying is against you?
+And you be man enough to stand up to other when you hear “locker room talk,” when you hear stories of sexual harassment? you hear your boys talking about grabbing ass or her drunk, will you actually stand up and do so that one day we don’t have to live in a world where a woman has to risk and come forward to say the words “me too?”

 (Applause)

-This serious stuff.
-I’ve had to take a real, honest at the ways that I’ve unconsciously been hurting the women in my life, and it’s ugly. wife told me that I had been acting in a way that hurt her and not correcting it.
-Basically, sometimes when would go to speak, at home or in public, would just cut her off mid-sentence and finish her thought for her.
+This is serious stuff.
+I’ve had to take real, honest look at the ways that I’ve unconsciously been hurting the women my life, and it’s ugly.
+My wife told me that I had been acting in a certain that hurt her and not correcting it.
+Basically, sometimes when she would go to speak, at or in public, I would just cut her off mid-sentence and her thought for her.
 It’s awful.
-The worst was that I was completely unaware when I was doing it.
-It was unconscious.
-So here am doing my part, trying to be a feminist, amplifying the voices women around the world, and yet at home, I using my louder voice to silence the woman I the most.
-So I had to ask myself a tough question: am I enough to just shut the hell up and listen?
+The worst part that I was completely unaware when I was doing it. was unconscious.
+So here I am doing my part, trying to a feminist, amplifying the voices of women around the world, and at home, I am using my louder voice to silence the woman love the most.
+So I had to ask myself tough question: am I man enough to just shut the hell and listen?

 (Laughter)